 Our compensation committee has focused on designing our executive compensation programs to align with stockholder value and ensure that we are focused on executing on our transformation to create stockholder value.
-As discussed in "The 2019 Executive Compensation Program in Detail" in CD&A, our executive compensation program provides an effective means to align executive compensation with achievement relative to specific financial and operational performance goals, as well as with long-term stockholder returns.
-For example, based on the company's 2019 performance, as measured by financial and operational metrics, the compensation committee awarded annual performance-based cash awards to our named executive officers at a level equal to 20.6% of target.
-This payout percentage below target reflected our 2019 performance and evidences the rigorous targets our compensation committee has historically set and continues to set.
+As discussed in "The 2020 Executive Compensation Program in Detail" in "Compensation Discussion and Analysis," our executive compensation program provides an effective means to align executive compensation with achievement relative to specific financial and operational performance goals, as well as with long-term stockholder returns.
+For example, based on the company's 2020 performance, as measured by financial and operational metrics, the compensation committee awarded annual performance-based cash awards to our named executive officers at a level equal to 82.7% of target.
+This payout percentage below target reflected our 2020 performance and evidences the rigorous targets our compensation committee has historically set and continues to set.

 We are asking our stockholders to indicate their support for our named executive officer compensation as described in this proxy statement.
 This proposal gives our stockholders the opportunity to express their views on our named executive officers' compensation.
 This vote is not intended to address any specific item of compensation, but rather the overall compensation of our named executive officers and our philosophy, policies and practices as described in this proxy statement.
-Our board of directors is asking stockholders to approve on an advisory, non-binding basis, the following resolution:
+Our board of directors is asking stockholders to approve, on a non-binding advisory basis, the following resolution:

-RESOLVED, that the stockholders of Avid Technology, Inc. approve, on an advisory basis, our named executive officer compensation, as disclosed pursuant to Item 402 of Regulation S-K, including the Compensation Discussion and Analysis, compensation tables and narrative discussion, in this proxy statement.
+RESOLVED, that the stockholders of Avid Technology, Inc. approve, on a non-binding advisory basis, our named executive officer compensation, as disclosed pursuant to Item 402 of Regulation S-K, including the Compensation Discussion and Analysis, compensation tables and narrative discussion, in this proxy statement.